gilangwd/ETL-For-Ocean-Cafe-Analysis/README.md

 # ETL for Ocean Cafe Analysis using Airflow
-This repository contains an automated scheduler for data pre-processing using Apache Airflow for the Ocean Cafe in Canada.
+This repository contains an automated scheduler for data pre-processing using Apache Airflow for the Ocean Cafe Analysis.
 The project is designed to help the restaurant to improve sales and provide the best possible service to its customers.

 ## Project Overview